thomaspinckney3/cs4501/Project1.md

 This tells Docker to create a new container from the tp33/django image and create a hosts entry named db that references the IP address used by the mysql container.
+It also exposes port 8000 on the container to port 8000 on the host machine (so you can see the app on your browser just like you could any other web page).

 When you exit a container, its disk image persists -- allowing you to restart it later.
 You can re-start your web container with 'docker